hhjami/offline-judge/README.md

 # README #

-This judge is basically a shell script designed to run in bash terminal.
+This offline judge is created by Hasnain Heickal.

 ### What is this repository for? ###

-* Quick summary
+* This judge is basically a shell script designed to run in bash terminal.
+This is supposed to do automated judging where test files are supplied with each problem
-* Version
+* 2.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###